Place of Origin:

 thanks to TARDIS Wikia/Wikipedia

 Izzy was brought up watching science fiction on and reading books by authors as varied as Iain M. Banks and H.P.
 Lovecraft.
-She felt she was ready to travel with the Doctor, but found she was mistaken, and that real life far exceeded fiction in fantastic and terrible ways.
-During and after the Doctor’s abduction by the Master, Izzy was left to cope with a morose Kroton and to deal with a failing resistance to the Ash Wraith invaders.
+She felt she was ready to travel with The Doctor, but found she was mistaken, and that real life far exceeded fiction in fantastic and terrible ways.
+During and after The Doctor’s abduction by The Master, Izzy was left to cope with a morose Kroton and to deal with a failing resistance to the Ash Wraith invaders.
 (The Glorious Dead)

-Izzy frequently watched Star Trek: The Next Generation on before travelling with the Doctor.
-(Izzy’s Story) She had a poster of Darth Vader in her bedroom aboard the Doctor’s TARDIS.
+Izzy frequently watched Star Trek: The Next Generation on before travelling with The Doctor.
+(Izzy’s Story) She had a poster of Darth Vader in her bedroom aboard The Doctor’s TARDIS.
 (Beautiful Freak) She was an atheist.
 (Syntax)

 BEHIND THE SCENES